-In 2022, the United States exported \$351 million of agricultural products to South Africa, up 14 percent from the previous year.
-Major products exported by the United States to South Africa included animal feed/fodder, poultry meat, tree nuts, distilled spirits, dairy products, wheat, and beef and beef products.
-So far in 2023 (January to September), U.S. exports of agricultural products to South Africa are down by 32 percent compared to the same period last year.
-Major decreases in the animal feed/fodder, tree nuts, poultry, dairy, and wheat categories are contributing to the fall in exports.
-The country has also faced poor economic growth and a sharp depreciation of the South African rand.
-South Africa's gross domestic product (GDP) only grew by 2 percent in 2022 and is projected to grow by only 0.3 percent in 2023, and 1 percent in 2024.
-The country is facing policy uncertainty, deterioration of infrastructure, including a crumbling electric grid, and high food and fuel price inflation.
+In 2023, the United States exported \$241 million of agricultural products to South Africa, down 31 percent from the previous year.
+Major products exported by the United States to South Africa included poultry meat, tree nuts, distilled spirits, beef and beef products, and planting seeds.
+A decline in the exports of wheat, animal feed/fodder, tree nuts, poultry, dairy, and distilled spirits contributed to the sharp reduction in annual exports.
+South Africa faced poor economic growth, relatively high inflation and interest rates and a sharp depreciation of the South African rand in 2023, depressing consumer spending.
+South Africa's gross domestic product (GDP) grew by less than 1 percent in 2023 and is projected to grow by only 1.3 percent in 2024.
+The country is also confronting deterioration of infrastructure, including ports, roads, and the electric grid which makes the movement and provision of imported goods more challenging and costly for South African consumers.

-In 2022, South Africa imported \$7.7 billion in agricultural products, up 6 percent from 2021, indicating a recovery from the Covid-19 pandemic, but imports are forecast to fall by 8 percent in 2023 to \$7.1 billion.
-Major agricultural products imported by South Africa include palm oil, wheat, rice, mixtures of odoriferous substances and mixtures, sunflower oil, food preparations, and sugar.
+In 2023, South Africa imported \$7.4 billion in agricultural products, down 5 percent from 2022, indicating the weakened consumer demand due to the struggling economy.
+Major agricultural products imported by South Africa include rice, palm oil, wheat, mixtures of odoriferous substances and mixtures, sunflower oil, sugar, and poultry products.